texastribune/donations-app/README.md

 ### `webpack.config.old.js`
 The configuration for a legacy-browser Webpack build.
 More on this later.

-### `critical.js`
-Inline critical CSS in all of the built HTML files using [inline-critical](https://www.npmjs.com/package/inline-critical).

 ## Commands
 + `npm run dev`: Fire up the development server.
 This will enable live reloading of templates, JavaScript and CSS.
-+ `npm run build`: Build for production.
-+ `npm run middleman`: Build the modern and legacy JavaScript bundle.
-Then do the Middleman build process.
-Then inline critical CSS.
++ `npm run build`: Build JavaScript.
+This is part of the [Middleman build pipeline](https://middlemanapp.com/advanced/external-pipeline/).
++ `npm run new-js`: Using Webpack, build a JavaScript bundle for modern browsers.
 + `npm run old-js`: Using Webpack, build a JavaScript bundle for old browsers.
 + `npm run es3`: After we've built our bundle for old browsers, use [es3ify](https://www.npmjs.com/package/es3ify) to make sure the syntax is OK.
-+ `npm run critical`: Inline critical CSS
 + `npm test`: Run unit tests.